clenemt/bontouch-assignment/README.md

 - [react-router](https://github.com/ReactTraining/react-router) for the declarative routing
 - [bootstrap v5](https://getbootstrap.com/docs/5.0/components/card/) for the helper classes and the base styles

-## More
+Attention was paid to:

-Avoids layout shift with `<Delayed />` component image intrinsic ratio on album lazy loading album images avoid refetching data if cached
+- Minimizing layout shift with `<Delayed />` component and image intrinsic ratio
+- Avoiding unnecessary requests with `lazy` loading images and agressive caching

+## TODO

+- [ ] global styling
+- [ ] animation for album
+- [ ] arrow keys for changing image
+- [ ] testing utils / contexts / some components

 ## Guidelines